Winter is my least favorite time of the year.

 Spring and summer are a time of growth, hope, and color.
 A time of new life abundantly bursting forth from hiding.
 Be some of the sunshine, air, and water that nourishes those around you into their God seen potential.
 Point others to Christ and bring forth life.

-This is a guest post and first appeared at Missional Women.
+This guest post and first appeared at Missional Women.